 - Monitor the way public money is spent

 If you do not want certain information recorded or shared with others, please talk to the person in charge of your care.
 There are however some aspects of your care which we are obliged to record.

 Is any information transferred outside the European Economic Area

 We do not transfer any information to countries outside the UK.
 If you are outside the UK and would like to see a copy of your records, please request these through the Access To your records section of this web site: https://www.lancsteachinghospitals.nhs.uk/access-your-health-record

 How we protect your information

 We understand the personal and sensitive nature of your information.
-In addition to the Data Protection Act 1998 everyone working for the NHS is subject to the Common Law Duty of Confidence.
+In addition to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA18) everyone working for the NHS is subject to the Common Law Duty of Confidence.
 Staff are required to protect your information under the NHS Confidentiality Code of Conduct and must inform you how your information will be used and allow you to decide if and how your information can be shared.

 We may use external companies to process personal information such as for archiving or destruction of data.
-These organisations will be bound by contractual agreement to ensure information is kept confidential and secure in compliance with the Data Protection Act.
+These organisations will be bound by contractual agreement to ensure information is kept confidential and secure in compliance with the GDPR/DPA18.